schemar/dotfiles/README.md

    Movement in copy mode is vim-like (e.g. `<ctrl>+{d,u}` to move down/up a page).
 * `<prefix> u` fuzzy find and open a URL from the buffer.
 * `<prefix> tab` fuzzy find any previous tmux output (words, lines, URLs, paths).

-### Kakoune

-Since kakoune has a helpful info panel, I don't need to list much here.
-Check the info panel when entering user mode with `,`.

-For example, you can select files to open with ranger or open tig's blame on the current line.

-There are some files in the .config/kak/autoload/ directory in addition to the .config/kak/kakrc file.
-Check there if something appears to be missing from kakrc.

-You can add custom hooks or configurations to a `.kakrc.local` in your project root for project specific settings.

-See https://github.com/schemar/kak-jsts/ for details on TypeScript formatting/linting.

 ### i3